 What is Enthesopathy?

 There are many forms of bone attachment disorders that fall under the category that is known as enthesopathy.
 Bone attachments, called entheses, can have various disorders (enthesopathies) associated with them.
 If a disorder might be categorized as one of the inflammatory disorders, it is called enthesitis.
 Enthesitis and enthesopathy are only different in name, as they are two terms which are both used to define the same symptoms and the same condition.
-There are many medical conditions that are associated with enthesopathies, such as ankylosing spondylitis, plantar fasciitis, spondyloarthropathy, Achilles tendonitis, rotator cuff syndrome, bursitis, and a number of other similar conditions.1 Enthesopathy, in a nutshell, is a “disease occurring at the site of attachment of muscle tendons and ligaments to bones or joint capsules”.2
+There are many medical conditions that are associated with enthesopathies.
+These include ankylosing spondylitis, plantar fasciitis, spondyloarthropathy, Achilles tendonitis, rotator cuff syndrome, bursitis, and a number of other similar conditions.1 Enthesopathy, in a nutshell, is a “disease occurring at the site of attachment of muscle tendons and ligaments to bones or joint capsules”.2

 Causes and Symptoms of Enthesopathy